Skip to content

 “Everyone in the village makes fun of him,” explained Wenshi’s daughter, “because he has a tall nose, and people here joke about it: they say he looks like a foreigner.”

-We all laughed, and after taking a couple of pictures together, I greeted her and left for the next and last household to meet another Dulong woman.
+We all laughed, and after taking a couple of pictures together, we said goodbye and left for the next household, the last one, to meet another Dulong woman.

-It’s becoming increasingly difficult to find people who are able to understand and speak the Dulong language.
-It’s a shame to see most of the Dulong culture disappear due to the inevitable progress reaching even this long-forgotten valley.
+It’s becoming increasingly difficult to find people who can understand and speak Dulong.
+It’s a shame to see most of the Dulong culture disappear as inevitable progress reaches even this long-forgotten valley.

 It’s the same story in most of the world.
 I can see this even in my small hometown in Piemonte, Italy, where fewer and fewer people can speak the local dialect.

-Zixian was born in 1943 and got her tattoos when she was 23, relatively late compared to when the other Dulong girls would generally get them.
+Zixian was born in 1943 and got her tattoos when she was 23, relatively late compared to when the other Dulong girls typically got them.
 She was also very happy to talk to me, and despite the language barrier, we had a great time.

-Unfortunately, it was time for me to go back and leave this incredible place and the beautiful people of this remote valley.
+Unfortunately, it was time for me to leave this incredible place and the beautiful people of this remote valley.

 What is the origin of the tattooed faces?

 Long story short, not all anthropologists agree 100%, but the most widely accepted explanation is that the tradition of tattooing young girls was to protect them from the incursion of enemy tribes that kidnapped young Dulong women.
 Having a tattoo was a sort of mark to make it impossible to sell these girls as slaves or marry them outside of the valley because it was obvious that they had been kidnapped.
-According to some accounts, the enemy tribes were Tibetan, and according to others, they were Lisu.
+According to some accounts, the enemy tribes were Tibetan; others say they were Lisu.

-Some argue that tattoos are an artistic representation of butterflies, but all experts disagree with this explanation.
-If you want to know more about Dulong tattooed women, check out this interesting research paper.
+Some argue that tattoos are an artistic representation of butterflies, but experts disagree.
+If you want to learn more about Dulongzu tattooed women, check out this interesting research paper.

 The Dulongjiang village is the only place where you can find accommodation, and it’s the starting point to explore the few villages where you can find tattooed women.
-This is the only option available on Trip.com.
+This is one of the few options on Trip.com.

-Getting to this village is the hardest part, and it involves hiring a local driver unless you have a driving license and feel comfortable driving for many hours.
-There are two possible starting points for this long journey.
-You can start from Dali 大理 or Baoshan 保山.
-Both cities are connected by high-speed trains to Kunming, Yunnan’s capital.
+Getting to this village is the hardest part, and it involves hiring a driver unless you have a driver’s license and feel comfortable driving for many hours.
+There are a few possible starting points for this long journey.
+You can start from Dali (大理), Baoshan (保山) or Shangri-La (香格里拉).
+All these cities are connected to Kunming by high-speed trains.

-I travelled from Kunming to Baoshan and then from Baoshan to Liuku 六库, a smaller but really beautiful town built on the banks of the Nujiang River.
+I visited Dulong Valley twice.
+The first time I travelled from Kunming to Baoshan, then from Baoshan to Liuku (六库), a smaller but really beautiful town on the banks of the Nujiang River.
 Getting to Liuku is easy since there are regular buses from Baoshan.

-It might be a good idea to spend a night in Gongshan if you don’t want to spend too much time on the road or if it’s getting late already.
+It might be a good idea to spend a night in Gongshan if you don’t want to spend too much time on the road or if it’s already getting late.
 This is a good option in Gongshan.
-The final part of the trip, which takes about 2 hours, is even more beautiful and will take you deep into the Dulong Valley, a river that runs parallel to Nujiang.
+The final part of the trip, which takes about 2 hours, is even more beautiful and takes you deep into the Dulong Valley, a river that runs parallel to Nujiang.

-Until 2000, Dulong was virtually closed, and it took several days to get to the valley.
-In recent years, it has gotten easier to drive there, and with the construction of a new tunnel, the trip was cut short.
+Until 2000, Dulong was virtually cut off, and it took several days to reach the valley.
+In recent years, it has become easier to drive there, and with the construction of a new tunnel, the trip has been shortened.

 Dulong women and where to find them: essential tips

-According to my sources, in 2023, only about 12 women with tattoos were still alive in the villages around Dulong.
-I found three, one of them (Li Wenshi) being the most famous: you can see her in pretty much all the promotional material in the area, including some gigantic poster of her with Xi Jinping.
+According to my sources, there are fewer than 5 women with tattoos who are still alive in the villages around Dulong.
+In total, I met four of them, one of whom (Li Wenshi) was the most famous: you can see her in pretty much all the promotional material in the area, including a gigantic poster of her with Xi Jinping.

-When I visited the area, one woman lived in the Longyuan Village 龙元村 and three others in the Xiongdang 雄当 village.
+When I visited the area, one woman lived in Longyuan Village (龙元村) and three others in Xiongdang Village (雄当).
 They are both located close to Dulong Village.
-I didn’t have time to find the other 9 women, so I’m unsure if they are nearby or if it takes a long time to get to wherever they live.
-Regardless, by the time you are reading this guide, they might have moved to a different place, or some of them might have already passed away due to their old age, so that’s why it is essential to rely on your driver to have accurate and up to date information about the area.
+By the time you read this guide, they might have moved to a different place, or some of them might have already passed away due to old age, so it’s essential to rely on your driver to have accurate, up-to-date information about the area BEFORE heading there.

 The last thing you want is to get all the way there only to find out that, for some reason, it’s not possible to meet these lovely ladies.
 This is a real possibility: on the way back, I found a few Chinese tourists who didn’t meet any tattooed women because they were not at home.

-Thinking about my trip, I only now realize that I was pretty lucky because I didn’t have any of this info (mine is one of the few guides you’ll find about the area), and despite the lack of any arrangement, I managed to photograph them.
+Thinking about my trip, I only now realize that I was pretty lucky because I didn’t have any of this info, and despite the lack of any arrangement, I managed to photograph them.
 Sometimes, being lucky is essential.

 Final thoughts

 I feel incredibly blessed to have had the chance to meet these women.
-It’s a once-in-a-lifetime opportunity, and hearing about their experiences directly from them was truly incredible.
+It’s a once-in-a-lifetime opportunity, and hearing their experiences firsthand was truly incredible.

 This experience makes China, particularly Yunnan, such a fantastic place, and I’ll never tire of exploring its remotest corners.